11 May How to Make the Most out of Everyday Household Items(Last Updated On: August 2, 2018)

 Water rings are quite annoying (and an eyesore), but if you dry the area and add some (non low-fat) mayonnaise to the spot and let sit for several hours, then the water rings should be gone within the day!

 - Clean Your Oven with Ammonia

 To effortlessly clean your oven, simply fill a bowl with ammonia and set it in an unheated oven overnight.
-The fumes from the ammonia will loosen the gunk so you can wipe it off with a wet sponge or paper towel.
+The fumes from the ammonia loosen the gunk.
+As a result, you can wipe it off with a wet sponge or paper towel.

 - Add Cooking Spray to Stop Squeaky Doors

 If that squeaky door is frustrating, then simply spray a little cooking spray on the door hinge and swing the door back and forth a few times to quiet the creaking.
 Remember to wipe away any drips with a paper towel.